oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/istio/istio.md

 ```shell
 $ kubectl label namespace domain1 istio-injection=enabled
 ```

-For OpenShift environment, You do need to label the namespace for istio sidecar injection, instead add the istio sidecar injection annotation at the pod level in the domain resource.
+For OpenShift environment, You do need to label the namespace for Istio sidecar injection, instead add the following annotation at the pod level in the domain resource.

 ```
 ...